-Dr. Natalya Fazylova, aesthetic, integrative health and functional medicine specialist brings healing, hyperpigmentation treatment modalities from both Eastern and Western Medicine into her practice at ReBalance of Radiance Aesthetics & Wellness that can benefit you.
-She understands the holistic approach to beauty and helps you find the best hyperpigmentation treatment, achieve your desired goals while balancing your inner and outer health.
+Dr. Natalya Fazylova, aesthetic, integrative health, and functional medicine specialist brings healing and hyperpigmentation treatment modalities from both Eastern and Western Medicine into her practice at ReBalance of Radiance Aesthetics & Wellness that can benefit you.
+She understands the holistic approach to beauty and helps you find the best hyperpigmentation treatment, and achieve your desired goals while balancing your inner and outer health.

 Pigmentation is what causes the color of your skin.
 Hyperpigmentation is dark spots on your skin.
 They appear for various reasons and don’t usually go away on their own.
 Hyperpigmentation is quite common.

 But just because it’s common and relatively harmless, that doesn’t mean you have to like it.
 You see it on many older people — a dark patch of skin here and there, scattered across their faces or the rest of the body.
 Hyperpigmentation is never coordinated or complementary; instead, it evokes name-calling with monikers like “age spots,” “liver spots” or “senile lentigos” — not very flattering names at all.

 If you’re like most people who start seeing off-color skin pigmentation on your face, you probably wish you could turn back the clock to a time when your skin was smooth and flawless — or at least even.